Markets Mixed After US Inflation Data, China Figures Give Boost - UrduPoint

 Markets Mixed After US Inflation Data, China Figures Give Boost

-Hong Kong, (UrduPoint / Pakistan Point News - 1st Apr, 2024) Asian markets were mixed while gold hit a record high Monday after data showed a slight uptick in US inflation that Federal Reserve boss Jerome Powell said was "in line with expectations".
+New York, (UrduPoint / Pakistan Point News - 1st Apr, 2024) Asian markets were mixed while gold hit a record high Monday after data showed a slight uptick in US inflation that Federal Reserve boss Jerome Powell said was "in line with expectations."

-Traders were also cheered by a big jump in Chinese factory activity that fuelled hopes the world's number two economy may be on its way back after bottoming out.
+Traders were also cheered by a big jump in Chinese factory activity that fueled hopes the world's number two economy may be on its way back after bottoming out.

-The Dow and S&P 500 ended at records Thursday, with the latter chalking up its best first quarter since 2019.
+Major US indices began the week on a muted note, with the Dow lower and the Nasdaq rising as markets look ahead to key labor data later in the week.
+Both the Dow and S&P 500 finished the first quarter at all-time records.

 Long-awaited figures on the personal consumption expenditures (PCE) index -- the Fed's preferred gauge of inflation -- showed a small on-year rise in March compared with February, though the core reading eased slightly.